Azure/AzureDataLake/docs/Hands_on_Labs/USQL_Selfguided_HOL.md

 	  ![Create Project](/docs/Hands_on_Labs/Images/CreateProject.jpg)
     - In the **Name** box, give your project a name and then click **OK**.

-	You should now have an empty **Script.usql** window open that you will use to create, edit, and submit your U-SQL scripts.
+	This may take a bit of time.
+Once the project is completed, you should now have an empty **Script.usql** window open that you will use to create, edit, and submit your U-SQL scripts.

 4. Set the target account to your Azure Data Lake Analytics account (in the example I am using an account named **adlhol**):
 ![Setting the Account](/docs/Hands_on_Labs/Images/SetAccount.jpg)